 If you plan to get back from Locarno to Milan, all you need to do is take the train from Locarno to Como Nord Station in Italy.
 The journey takes about 1 hour and 20 minutes, and trains run up to 10 times per day.

-If you want to travel by car between Switzerland and Italy, there are several border crossings that take less than an hour.
+If you want to travel by car between Switzerland and Italy, several border crossings take less than an hour.
 The most popular route is the Great St Bernard Pass, which takes about 1 hour and 15 minutes from Martigny in Switzerland to Aosta in Italy.

 If you are not an EU citizen but have a Schengen visa, you can also visit both countries without hassle.